eye-division/tobytill/_gallery/_defaults.md

   frontpage: Show this gallery on the homepage
   frontpagetitle: Title for homepage display
   homepage_description_markdown: Text used on homepage if shown
+  lightbox: Show lightbox effect on thumbnails
+  column: How many columns of thumbnails to show on large screens
 ---